The

 The logic to not using the 18th century

-England of the 18th century were a combination of English, Scottish and even some Irish laws with a smattering of Welsh laws that had snuck in.
+England of the 18th century were a combination of English, Scottish and even some Irish laws with a smattering of Welsh laws that snuck in.

 The problem was that many of